 - A publisher’s website contains a pixel that sends data to a DMP about the website, the user, and the ad space.

-- In the meantime, an advertiser configures the targeting and budget parameters for their ads using a DSP.
+- In the meantime, an advertiser configures their ads’ targeting and budget parameters using a DSP.

 - To find inventory on the ad exchange that best suits the advertiser’s needs, the DSP connects with the DMP.
 Then a request is sent to the auction.

 - The ad exchange selects an ad to match with each impression opportunity using algorithmic software.